sanger-pathogens/assorted-sub-workflows/pipeline_events/README.md

 ## Parameters

 For a description of available parameters and their uses, see [schema.json](./schema.json) and [pipeline_events.config](./pipeline_events.config).

+Note that `track_batch_metadata` dictates whether to track files relating to batch-level metadata i.e. no single relation to a sample/run in the PEdb.
+This option is defaulting to `false` for the moment as the PEdb API does not yet support this functionality.

 ## Pipelines/Workflows using this subworkflow
 - [irods_extractor](https://gitlab.internal.sanger.ac.uk/sanger-pathogens/pipelines/irods_extractor)